isomerpages/moe-victoriajc/pages/2023 JC1 Orientation.md

 *   This sale price is only for the two days stated above.<br>

-*   Students on **Financial Assistant Scheme (FAS)** or those intending to apply for FAS, please do NOT purchase the calculator during this period.
+*   Students on <b>Financial Assistant Scheme (FAS)</b> or those intending to apply for FAS, please do NOT purchase the calculator during this period.
 There will be an alternative arrangement at a later date.<br>
-*   Remember to collect the **Record of Purchase Card** from the vendor for warranty.<br>
+*   Remember to collect the <b>Record of Purchase Card</b> from the vendor for warranty.<br>
 </p>
 				</div>
 	</li>